Hearing Testing & Evaluation in Rockwall, Forney & Wylie

 Many people expect that only the elderly have hearing loss.
 But while more than 30% of people over age 65 do have some type of hearing loss, 14% of those decades younger—between 45 and 64—also experience some degree of hearing loss.
 Close to 8 million people in the United States between the ages of 18 and 44 have hearing loss.

 Hearing evaluations are important to detect hearing loss earlier on and determine the appropriate treatment options in order to improve or restore a patient’s quality of life.

 How often should hearing testings and evaluations be performed?

 Adults should have a hearing evaluation at least once every decade through age 50 and have hearing tests at 3-year intervals thereafter.
 Infants and children also need to have hearing tests regularly.
 Testing for newborns is usually done in the hospital and children are typically tested at school (parents should ask schools about their hearing testing procedures).
 If hearing evaluations are skipped, the average age of detection of significant hearing loss is approximately 14 months.
 This late, language development is delayed and affects a child’s ability to learn and speak.

 What types of hearing evaluation tests do you offer?

 At Lakeside Allergy ENT, we offer a wide range of hearing tests to help our audiologists classify the type of hearing loss and the degree of hearing loss.
-A comprehensive hearing test often involves multiple components, which may include:
+A comprehensive hearing test and evaluation often involves multiple components, which may include: